daviddoret/punctilious/docs/source/inconsistency_introduction_2.rst

-inconsistency-by-inequality-introduction
+inconsistency-introduction-2
 ========================================

 Definition
 ----------

-*inconsistency-by-inequality-introduction* is the :doc:`inference_rule`:
+*inconsistency-introduction-2* is the :doc:`inference_rule`:

 .. math::